 In this article, I will assume that you know the value of SEO and will instead focus on whether you should hire a company to do the SEO for your company’s website.
 The dilemma that most small business owners face is whether the effort, time, and money involved in SEO is worth it.
 I have compiled a three-point flowchart to help you decide if hiring an SEO company is right for you.

-1. How much time can you wait for results?
+How long can you wait for results?

 Search engines want to see a consistent pattern of SEO work.
 Therefore, it usually takes three months of work to see ranking improvement, and six to nine months for first-page results.
 As you already know, if you want to get more calls and increase your visibility, you also want to be on the first page.

 After those six to nine months of work, and once your services reach the first page, can you stop?

 If you see success during this time period, I would recommend continuing to build and expand your visibility.
 If you taper off or completely stop doing SEO while other websites in your industry are still working on their SEO, you could start to slide off the first page.

 Can your business wait the six to nine months it usually takes for returns, or do you need immediate results?